Skip to main content

 A.R.S. § 14-2604(A)

 The residuary estate is the catch-all category in a will.
-It covers everything that is not specifically given to a named person or entity.
-Most well-drafted wills include a residuary clause that names who receives "everything else."
+It covers everything not specifically given to a named person or entity.
+Most well-drafted wills include a residuary clause that names who should receive the gift of "everything else."
 When a specific gift fails, it flows into that residuary pool.

 When Part of the Residue Itself Fails